lankyghana/Cohort-Enrollment-System-CES-/docs/ARCHITECTURE.md

 ## Security Architecture

-### Row-Level Security (RLS)

-All tables have RLS enabled with policies that enforce:
+Access control is handled by Laravel's middleware and policies.

-- **Users** can only view/update their own profile
+- **Users** can only view/update their own profile.
+- **Admins** have full access via policies.
-- **Admins** can view/update all users
+- **Instructors** can manage their own courses.
-- **Courses** are publicly viewable when published
-- **Enrollments** are only visible to the student and admins
+- **Enrollments** are only visible to the student, instructor, and admins.
-- **Payments** are only visible to the student and admins
+- **Payments** are only visible to the student and admins.
-- **Resources** are only accessible to enrolled students
+- **Resources** are only accessible to enrolled students.
-- **Certificates** are only visible to the student and admins

 ### Authentication Flow

-1. User registers/logs in via Supabase Auth
+1. User registers/logs in via the API.
-2. Supabase creates session and JWT token
+2. Laravel Sanctum creates a session and API token.
-3. JWT token is stored in browser (httpOnly cookie)
+3. The API token is stored in the browser's local storage.
-4. Token is sent with every API request
+4. The token is sent with every API request in the `Authorization` header.
-5. Supabase validates token and applies RLS policies
+5. Laravel middleware validates the token and authenticates the user.

 ### Payment Security

-1. Payment initiated on client with Paystack
+1. Payment initiated on client with Paystack.
-2. Paystack processes payment
+2. Paystack processes payment.
-3. Webhook sent to Supabase Edge Function
+3. A webhook is sent to a dedicated Laravel route.
-4. Edge Function verifies payment with Paystack API
+4. The backend controller verifies the payment with the Paystack API.
-5. Only verified payments update enrollment status
+5. Only verified payments update the enrollment status.

 ## State Management